Piki1989/BERT-Knowledge-Based-Systems/README.md

 The result is a scalable and reproducible approach to improving semantic search in specialized datasets.

+## Repository structure

+The repository is organized into three main modules:

+### `train/`
+Contains scripts used for model fine-tuning.
+This includes training pipelines for domain-adaptive pretraining and contrastive embedding learning.
+The scripts are designed to run full training workflows for embedding models on the prepared scientific corpus.

+### `eval/`
+Contains evaluation utilities and experiments.
+This module includes scripts for:
+- evaluating trained embedding models
+- comparing model performance on query–document matching tasks
+- running ensemble evaluation
+- executing the genetic algorithm used for selecting optimal model subsets
+- generating plots and analysis of results

+### `embedding/`
+Contains a Jupyter notebook used for generating embeddings for the dataset.
+This notebook was used in the experiments and in the preparation of results for the paper.
+It supports batch embedding generation and export for downstream evaluation and retrieval tasks.

 papers_info.txt -> This file contains the authors, titles, and DOIs of all publications that were used in the dataset.